Choose to build rather than destroy.

 October 22, 2023 · 21 min · Valentin Viennot

-Why Open Source isn't Profitable
+Why Open Source isn't profitable.

 In a Capitalist economy, Open Source has no (direct) value.
 Open source is not profitable Let’s start with a few definitions: the price is the exchange value of a good or a service in a socio-economic context, the production cost is what it costs to build a good or deliver a service, added value is the price minus the production cost.
 Open-source software delivers an added value close to or below zero.
 As the price for using it is zero so is the added value, no matter the production cost. ...